Prison Ministries Help Your Neighborhood

 Freedom Outreach Ministries is currently involved in seven facilities in the State of Texas with ongoing ministry such as Chapel Services, Leadership Training and Overcomers classes.
 We would like to expand to other facilities within a 500 mile radius of Dallas so we can reach more people for Christ.

 Because the women’s prison population is the fastest growing in Texas, FOM's desire is to expand more into the women's units with ongoing Ministry.
-Pastor Gipson's wife of seventeen years, Pam, has a heart to help women by sharing her testimony of how God changed her life in spite of her being addicted, incarcerated, and homeless.
+Pastor Gipson's wife of twenty seven years, Pam, has a heart to help women by sharing her testimony of how God changed her life in spite of her being addicted, incarcerated, and homeless.